nevendyulgerov/initialzr/README.md

 # Initialzr
-## JavaScript Front-end application construct
+## JavaScript front-end application construct

 Initialzr is a light-weight JavaScript application construct API plugin.
 This plugin exposes a simple API for building efficient and sane JS front-end applications which run fast.
 Really fast.